moucheng2017/MisMatch-Semi-Seg/README.md

-## News
-_[2022 May 30th]_ Happy to announce that our paper got accepted at MIDL 2022 as an oral presentation (top 11.6%)

-_[2023 Sep 15th]_ We release a new 3D version of our implementation based on a new 3D dataset of left atrium and the extended version is published as a journal paper at IEEE TMI (impact factor 11): https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10121397

 ## Summary
-This repository is an implementation of the MIDL2022 paper: '[Learning Morphological Feature Perturbations for Calibrated Semi-Supervised Segmentation](https://openreview.net/pdf?id=OL6tAasXCmi)' and the IEEE TMI paper '[MisMatch: Calibrated Segmentation via
+This repository contains an implementation of the MIDL2022 paper: '[Learning Morphological Feature Perturbations for Calibrated Semi-Supervised Segmentation](https://openreview.net/pdf?id=OL6tAasXCmi)' and the IEEE TMI paper '[MisMatch: Calibrated Segmentation via
 Consistency on Differential Morphological
 Feature Perturbations With
 Limited Labels](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10121397)'.
-This code base was written and maintained by [Moucheng Xu](https://moucheng2017.github.io/)
+This code base was written by [Moucheng Xu](https://moucheng2017.github.io/)

 ## Introduction
 Consistency regularisation with input data perturbations in semi-supervised classification works because of the cluster assumption.
 However, the cluster assumption does not hold in the data space in segmentation (https://arxiv.org/abs/1906.01916).
 Fortunately, the cluster assumption can be observed in the feature space for segmentation.
-Therefore, we propose to use consistency regularisation on feature perturbations for semi-supervised segmentation and we propose to learn feature perturbations end-to-end with network architecture manipulations based on differential morphological operations.
+We propose MisMatch, a novel consistency-driven semi-supervised segmentation framework which produces predictions that are invariant to learnt feature perturbations.
+MisMatch consists of an encoder and a two-head decoders.
+One decoder learns positive attention to the foreground regions of interest (RoI) on unlabelled images thereby generating dilated features.
+The other decoder learns negative attention to the foreground on the same unlabelled images thereby generating eroded features.
+We then apply a consistency regularisation on the paired predictions.
+MisMatch outperforms state-of-the-art semi-supervised methods on a CT-based pulmonary vessel segmentation task and a MRI-based brain tumour segmentation task.
+In addition, we show that the effectiveness of MisMatch comes from better model calibration than its supervised learning counterpart.

 ## Our Contributions and Method:
 1) We provide a new interperation of ERF (effective receptive field: https://arxiv.org/abs/1701.04128) as a theoretical foundation for incorporating differential morphological operations of features in neural networks;